 In 2009, Alex made the decision to turn his back on a potentially lucrative career in the legal industry, to pursue stock trading, and financial writing full time.

-Before joining the Angel team in the summer of 2014 to launch the microcap-focused Penny Stock Millionaire Newsletter, Alex spent 2 years running his own weekly financial blog, which was read by over 100,000 subscribers.
+Before joining the Angel team in the summer of 2014 to launch the microcap-focused Microcap Insider Newsletter, Alex spent 2 years running his own weekly financial blog, which was read by over 100,000 subscribers.

 His philosophy of trading isn't just theoretical, but based on years of real-world experience.